OPCFoundation/UA-Java-Legacy/README.md

 OPC UA, empowering the Industrial Internet of Things (IIOT) and Industrie 4.0.

-## Runtime Dependencies Requirements
+## Runtime Dependencies
 The Stack requires Java SE 6 or later to run (for building requirements, see under 'Building the Stack').

-See pom.xml for details about jar versions.
+See pom.xml for details about dependency jar versions.

-For using the build stack jar you need
+The following dependencies are mandatory
 * org.slf4j, SLF4J logging facade

 Additionally the following dependencies are optional